krishnakalakkad/file_finding_tool/README.md

 Through this project, I established my foundations in concurrent programming, including how to pipe between a child and parent, how to use signals to override stdin, and how redirect the 'read' end of a pipe to stdout using dup and dup2.
 I have applied this knowledge to other parallelization projects, like matrix multiplication parallelization, which can be seen [here](https://github.com/krishnakalakkad/parallel_matrix_multiplication).

-## How to use this program
-**OPTIONAL**
-Include how to download and install dependancies.
-Here would also be a good place to define anything that is currently WIP.